ItzEnigma/avr-projects/README.md

 __h)__ User can use voice commands to control the house _(as a form of smart assistance)_

 ### 2- Embedded System Features
-__a)__ Communication is wirelessly using HC-12 _(Half-Duplex Wiresless 433.4-473.0 MHz RF module)_
+__a)__ Communication is wirelessly using HC-12 _(Half-Duplex Wireless 433.4-473.0 MHz RF module)_

 __b)__ User can enter the door lock password using a keypad

 __c)__ User can interact using LCD 2*16

-__d)__ Fan can be manually controlled or automatically controlled using indoor temprature of the LM35 sensor.
-Speed is set using PWM of the timer
+__d)__ Fan can be manually controlled or automatically controlled using the indoor temperature of the LM35 sensor.
+Speed is set using the PWM of the timer

-__e)__ Light can be manually controlled or automatically controlled using indoor light intensity of the LDR
+__e)__ Light can be manually controlled or automatically controlled using the indoor light intensity of the LDR

 __f)__ Electrical devices control is done by using a relay, which are controlled remotely from the application.